fatlard1993/dotfiles/devices/xps13/README.md

 #Notes

+###chrome
 chrome is a son of a bitch and to get the damn touchscreen working I had to enable one little thing.. that thing is:
 *chrome://flags
 *Search for "Enable touch events"
 *change from "automatic" to "enabled"
 *reload chrome

+###tlp
+a general reminder that if the harddrive gets a non sda/sdb name to add that to the tlp config